Metalwork

 Electroless Plating:

-The electroless plating is similar to the electroplating finishing method in that the substrate is placed in liquid solution containing the desired metal, often copper or nickel.
+Electroless plating is similar to the electroplating finishing method in that the substrate is placed in a liquid solution containing the desired metal, often copper or nickel.
 Their major difference is the way in which the deposition occurs; the metal coating is applied via chemical reaction instead of electricity.
 The plating bath normally includes a complexing agent to maintain the metal solution and various which helps to maintain stability.
 It also increases the bath life.

 Vibratory Finishing: